top of page

 Dynamic Photography: Because Standing Still is Overrated

-Move around, climb on things, get those buns of steel.
+Move around, climb on things, and get those buns of steel.
 Sure, you found the perfect angle, but why settle for perfection when you can have variety?
 Your clients might not notice, but your glutes will thank you.

 Motion blur in photography.
 George Tatakis